TheAirBlow/blowaunch/readme.md

 This is open-source (only linux supported) Minecraft launcher.

 ## Versions
-Plus means it downloads everything automatically and is working.
+Plus means it is working and running minecraft.
 Minus means that it is not done yet.
 ```
 [+] Vanilla (1.16+ tested)